 Finding fun yet educational toys can be challenging and frustrating at times, especially if you don’t want to spend an arm and leg on something your child will only play with for a short time.

 If you join any moms forums, especially Montessori-related ones, you’ll often hear about Lovevery Play Kits.
 It’s a set of toys and books subscriptions sent to your doors every two or three months.

 Lovevery is often praised for its open-ended toy philosophy and durable sustainable toys, Here is our honest Lovevery Play Kits review after two children tried it (and for the purpose of this article I also asked various friends who have had play kits subscriptions about their honest opinions).

 This is NOT a sponsored review.
-I bought and tested Lovevery toys with my own money and I’m not affiliated with the company.
+I bought and tested Lovevery toys with my own money and all opinions are unbiased.

 What Are Lovevery Play Kits?